sebastienheyd/docker-self-signed-proxy-companion/README.md

 self-signed-certificate-nginx-proxy-companion is a lightweight companion container for the [nginx-proxy](https://github.com/jwilder/nginx-proxy).
 It allows the creation of self-signed certificates automatically.

+If you need to set Let's Encrypt certificates for production, see : [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).

 ## Features

 * Automatic creation self-signed certificates with a **20 years validity period** (!) using original [nginx-proxy](https://github.com/jwilder/nginx-proxy) container.